 Lamott believes people shouldn’t be hassled about rules.
 And that lying is a reasonable method to escape responsibility for doing what you know is illegal or wrong.

 Unless it’s her kid in her house.
 That’s different.
 This curious inconsistency runs throughout the book.
 Which makes it human.

 Lamott shares her experience with a dear friend with a terminal illness.
 She offers to help him die.
 Eventually he accepts.
 She researches the method and obtains the controlled substances to accomplish the act.
-Prepares and administers the drug.
-And would do it again.
+She prepares and administers the drug – and would do it again.